ViscousTests/website/content/docs/health-and-longevity/alt-health.md

 feel that the modern healthcare system ("healthcare 2.0" in Peter Attia's parlance) is "broken" or not meeting the needs of society.
-Specifically, these people cite the growing incidence of chronic disease - e.g. obesity - in our population, and criticize how the modern healthcase system is really a "sick-care" system that specializes in managing symptoms of chronic disease, as opposed to preventing that disease in the first place.
+Specifically, these people cite the growing incidence of chronic disease - e.g. obesity - in our population, and criticize how the modern healthcare system is really a "sick-care" system that specializes in managing symptoms of chronic disease, as opposed to preventing that disease in the first place.